DIRECTOR’S DESK CHRISTINA R. GHALY, MD

 This edition of The Pulse includes information on efforts to improve Diabetes Awareness.
 A conference is coming up in December for practitioners and patients alike.
 The Equity, Diversity, Inclusion and Antiracism Initiative (EDIA) continues to advance efforts to build a more fair and equitable workplace.
 Listening sessions took place earlier this month with engagement from more than 400 workforce and community members.
 Thank you for your valuable feedback.
 You can still join an EDIA Affinity Group to get involved with this important Initiative.
 Click here to learn how – (this site is only accessible to Health Services staff).

-Health Services is in the process of launching a new evidence-based, patient-centered Cancer Navigator Program that will be available at Olive View-UCLA Medical Center, Harbor-UCLA Medical Center, LAC+USC Medical Center, Martin Luther King, Jr. Outpatient Center and High Desert Regional Health Center.
+Health Services is in the process of launching a new evidence-based, patient-centered Cancer Navigator Program that will be available at Olive View-UCLA Medical Center, Harbor-UCLA Medical Center, LA General Medical Center, Martin Luther King, Jr. Outpatient Center and High Desert Regional Health Center.
 The Cancer Navigator program will help maximize access to coordinated healthcare for newly diagnosed cancer patients.
 This is an exciting initiative, so be sure to look at the article.

 Spending time with loved ones is essential to good health and mental health and celebrating traditions helps keep us grounded.
 As we embark on the holiday season, I wish all of you good health and happiness and optimism as we continue to work toward a new and better normal.
 Thank you for all you do.
 We are all in this together.

 November is National Diabetes Awareness MonthNovember is National Diabetes Awareness Month https://dhs.lacounty.gov/wp-content/uploads/2021/11/Diabetes-Day.jpg 570 380 Health Services Los Angeles County //dhs.lacounty.gov/wp-content/uploads/2020/08/dhs-logo.svg